 Market Risk: It's a crazy world out there and investor sentiment plays a huge roll in stock pricing.
 If the Federal Reserve decides to raise interest rates - this can have a direct cascading effect in many industries and usually will affect investor sentiment overall as well.
 If an oil refinery in Saudi Arabia explodes, this will affect oil prices which in-turn will affect companies whose profitability correlates highly with oil prices (like tire manufacturers).
 An economic depression can also have a market-wide effect of stock prices.
 Virtually everyone who trades in stocks is exposed to market risk.

 Did You Know?

-Most losses penny stock traders make, and the majority of mistakes, can be easily avoided.
+Most losses penny stock traders endure, and the majority of mistakes, can be easily avoided.
 In fact, by familiarizing yourself with the pitfalls, you can quickly protect yourself from the risks.